Musk's Neuralink shows first brain-chip patient playing online chess

 "I had basically given up playing that game," Arbaugh said, referring to the game Civilization VI, "you all (Neuralink) gave me the ability to do that again and played for 8 hours straight."

-Kip Ludwig, former program director for neural engineering at the U.S. National Institutes of Health, said what Neuralink showed was not a "breakthrough."
+Kip Ludwig, former programme director for neural engineering at the US National Institutes of Health, said what Neuralink showed was not a "breakthrough."

-"It is still in the very early days post-implantation, and there is a lot of learning on both the Neuralink side and the subject's side to maximize the amount of information for control that can be achieved," he added.

-Even so, Ludwig said it was a positive development for the patient that they have been able to interface with a computer in a way they were not able to before the implant.
-"It's certainly a good starting point," he said.